 The study adopted a descriptive research design type.
-The study population included all primary school teachers in Lagos State.
-The sample included her 100 primary school teachers drawn from 20 primary schools.
-We used a multilevel sampling technique to select 5 LGEAs from the local education authorities in Lagos State, and a stratified random sampling technique to select 4 primary schools from each LGEA.
-A simple random method was used to select 5 teachers from each elementary school.
-In this study, Teacher Self-Efficacy and Classroom Management Role Play Method (TSaRPMoCM), a self-developed instrument was designed and the instrument was calibrated to four Likert types.
-15 items: Strongly agree (SA), Agree (A), Disagree (D), Strongly disagree (SD).
-To determine the reliability of the instrument, Cronbach's alpha method was used to examine its reliability factor, which was 0.77.
-Independent t-tests and inference statistics from Pearson product-moment correlations were used to test the formulated research question at the 0.05 significance level.
+The study population included all queen college in kality campus teachers in Addis Ababa.
+The sample included her 100-queen college in kality campus teachers drawn from 20 department.
+We used a multilevel sampling technique to select 5 department from the local education authorities in Addis Ababa, and a stratified random sampling technique to select 4 department from each department.
+A simple random method was used to select 5 teachers from each higher education.
+In this study, teacher self-efficacy and classroom management role play method (tsarpmocm), a self-developed instrument was designed and the instrument was calibrated to four likert types.
+15 items: strongly agree (sa), agree (a), disagree (d), strongly disagree (sd).
+To determine the reliability of the instrument, cronbach's alpha method was used to examine its reliability factor, which was 0.77.
+Independent t-tests and inference statistics from pearson product-moment correlations were used to test the formulated research question at the 0.05 significance level.